 Although relatively unknown in the west, the qanûn is one of the main musical instruments of the Middle East.
 Like the piano, which would be its counterpart here, many people play it ‘a little’ but few may be said to master it.

 During the lessons, one extra instrument will be available for the student.
-Souhad can also help you find your own instrument at a favourable price.
+Teacher Souhad Najem can also help you find your own instrument at a favourable price.

 Ability to read music required?
 No, but it is an advantage.